meilisearch/documentation/reference/errors/overview.md

 ## Errors

-Failed requests are always accompanied by a JSON-formatted error response.
+All detailed task responses contain an [`error`](/reference/api/tasks.md#error) field.
+When a task fails, it is always accompanied by a JSON-formatted error response.
 Meilisearch errors can be of one of the following types:

 | Type              | Description                                                                                                                                                                                                              |
 | :---------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |